Miele Triflex HX1 vs. Dyson V15 Detect

 2. Dustbin Design

-Aside from the horizontal alignment, many variances exist with the Dyson V15 Detect and MIele Triflex HX1.
+Aside from horizontal alignment, there are many differences between the Dyson V15 Detect and the Miele Triflex HX1.

-The first is capacity – the V15 Detect has a larger volume at 0.77 liters, more than 50% more than the Triflex’s capacity of 0.5 liters.
+The first is capacity—the V15 Detect has a larger volume of 0.77 liters, more than 50% greater than the Triflex’s 0.5 liters.

-There’s also a variance with emptying the dustbin contents.
+There’s also a variance in emptying the dustbin.

 Miele’s design allows consumers to attach the dustbin near the base.
-It has a twist-to-open mechanism to detach the container from the frame.
+It features a twist-to-open mechanism that detaches the container from the frame.

 Emptying the V15’s dustbin is more straightforward, with fewer steps.